bitprogram0-alt/soundscript-landingpage/README.md

 3. Paste it into the activation dialog and click **Activate Product**.
 4. SoundScript will verify your key with Gumroad and unlock.

-**One license activates up to 3 devices.** You can deactivate old devices by contacting support if you've reached the limit.
+**One license activates up to 3 devices.** Activation requires internet on first run only — after that, SoundScript verifies your license locally and works fully offline.

+If you've reached the 3-device limit and need to transfer a license, contact support.

 ### 2. Choose Your Engines (Optional)